Dr. Steven Baldwin and Dr. Cynthia Scipioni 415-387-5711

 milk.
 Push the tooth back in place, bite down to check the bite and hold the

-tooth in the correct position, see a dentist / oral surgeon ASAP
+tooth in the correct position.
+See a dentist or oral surgeon ASAP

 AVULSED (KNOCKED OUT) TEETH: rinse